 Web vitals have a standard range that denotes good performance.
 For example, a Largest Contentful Paint (LCP) metric of more than 2.5 seconds might lead to bad user experience on your application.
 With Splunk RUM, you can create an alert to notify you when your aggregated LCP is more than 2.5 seconds, send a Slack notification to your team, and link to the runbook with the steps on how to remedy the slow LCP.

-The following image shows an example configuration for the fictitious Buttercup Industries that sends an alert if 50% of the data points in a five minute window are longer than 200 ms.
+The following image shows an example configuration for a URL level metric for long task duration that triggers if 50% of the data points in a five minute window are longer than 1000 milliseconds.

 Create a detector 🔗

 You can create a detector from either the RUM overview page or from Tag Spotlight.